UjjawalRoy/wiki_chatbot/README.md

 ## What is Wikipedia chatbot?

-A Wikipedia chatbot is a chatbot based on a relevant information retrieval system.
-It utilizes TF-IDF vectorizers to vectorize the data scraped from Wikipedia.
+This Wikipedia chatbot is based on a relevant information retrieval system.
+It utilizes seq2seq vectorizer for semantic search and
+TF-IDF vectorizer for information retrieval to embed the data scraped from Wikipedia.
 Subsequently, it can answer users' queries by retrieving relevant information from the Wikipedia dataset.

 ## How to Install